dluciv/cccp/README.md

 a sort of hacked shell or other malware running.
 If your terminal accepts OSC 52, then this remote malware can insensibly read your local clipboard.
 In my opinion the most proper way to handle it is asking user, for example once per session, if (s)he wants to enable OSC 52.
-But the only way to manage it I saw was changing usual persistent terminal settings.
 So using CCCP or not, use your terminal with care =).*

 OSC 52 is supported in CCCP with two helper scripts in Python 3 (thus requiring Python 3 to be installed).